 Religious Education is taught weekly as a discrete subject.
 As a Church of England school, we prioritise the teaching of Christianity.
 Further units of study provide in-depth, systematic coverage of three other major religions; Islam, Hinduism and Judaism as well as the opportunity to examine other religious beliefs and non-religious worldviews such as Humanism.
 Thematic units of work encourage children to look at a theme such as Festivals or Commitments from the perspective of a range of religions and worldviews, comparing and contrasting them.

 The RE units of study are all question-based and lessons are planned which allow children to be active, thoughtful, reflective and expressive in their handling of questions about beliefs, religion, spirituality and values.
 We aim to include elements of enquiry, analysis, interpretation, evaluation and reflection within our lessons.

 We use a varied range of teaching and learning strategies in order to make Religious Education dynamic and challenging for all pupils.
 These include whole class lessons, pair and group discussions, drama, role-play, ICT, visits, outside speakers, audio-visual stimuli, artwork and the use of religious artefacts.

 Religious Education must be provided for all registered pupils in full time education.
 Parents do, however, retain the right to withdraw their children from RE.
 If you have any concerns, in the first instance we would encourage you to talk to your child’s class teacher who can direct you to the RE Subject Leader if you need further information.

-At Freeman’s Endowed CE Junior Academy, we use Knowledge Organisers in our foundation subjects, such as History and Geography, to help children to learn the essential knowledge they need for each topic they study.
+At Freeman’s Endowed CE Junior Academy, we use Knowledge Organisers in RE to help children to learn the essential knowledge they need for each topic they study.
 It also acts as a tool to support children in retaining and retrieving knowledge for long term learning.